scoconno/scoconno.github.io/mind/introduction/notes.md

 4. Optional Readings.
 5. Media, e.g., video clips, blogs, etc.

+## Textbook
+Please find details about the textbook on the syllabus.
+I will photocopy some readings for weeks 1 and 2, but you will need the textbook from week 3 onwards.
+The book is available online and in the campus bookstore.

 ## Assignments
 There are two assignments per week, one essay and one quiz.
 Both are found on Blackboard.
 You will find a full description on the syllabus, but let me emphasize here again the following: